Cortex Command: Development

 The game engine was designed and built by Dan Tabár, using several open-source libraries.
 The GUI was built by Jason Boettcher, the artwork is by Arne Niklas Jansson, and the macOS port is by Chris Kruger, while the Linux port was developed by Jesus Higueras.

 The game was first released as an open beta and was later released for purchase with a time-limited demo version available as well.

 As of May 2008, the game was described as being in development for approximately seven years, with Dan Tabár quitting his job in mid-2006 to work full-time on the project.
 No versions for game consoles were produced.
 The game allows several components to be modified using Lua and INI files, such as Scenes (or levels), Actors, Weapons, and more.
 Influences for the game include the X-COM: UFO Defense series.

 On 28 September 2012 the game was finally released in version 1.0 for Windows and Mac OS X via Steam and for Linux on 7 October.

 In July 2019 the source code was released as open source software under the AGPL-3.0-only software license on GitHub.

 The game's soundtrack was composed by Danny Baranowsky.
+The intro theme was composed by Robert Stjärnström and Jonas Rörling from Machinae Supremacy.